jclh/git-commit-message-style/README.md

 you omit the body entirely); various tools like `log`, `shortlog` and `rebase` can get confused if you run the two together.

-Explain the problem that this commit is solving.
-Focus on why you are making this change as opposed to how (the code explains that).
+Explain the problem that this commit is solving. **Focus on why you are making this change as opposed to how.**

 Are there side effects or other unintuitive consequenses of this change?
 Here’s the place to explain them.